 Ask for more photos of the puppy at different ages and different angles.
 If the photos are stolen the person selling the puppy will not be able to supply more photos of the puppy that they claim to be selling.
 Ask to see photos of the parents of the puppy.
 If the person claiming to have this puppy for sale refuses to comply with your request for more photos.
 Look elsewhere for your new family member.
 The majority of people can quickly take a photo with there mobile phone if they are a genuine seller.

 I often find photos of my lovely Pomeranians used on dubious puppy sales sites.
-One “lady” even used her intiative and drew a pink heart over my watermark.
+One “lady” even used her initiative and drew a pink heart over my watermark.
 When I emailed her, she tried to sell me my own puppy.

-Always ask to visit the Breeder and to see the parents of your new baby.
-Seeing the parents and the environment the Pomeranians are raised in will give you a very good idea of how the puppy will develop.
+Seeing the parents and the environment the Pomeranian Puppies for sale are raised in will give you a very good idea of how the pups will develop.

-If you are prepared to travel to visit and the breeder refuses, purchase your Pomeranian from another breeder who does allow you to visit her/his home and view the Pomeranians.
+If you are prepared to travel to visit and the breeder refuses, purchase your Pomeranian from another Pomeranian breeder who does allow you to visit and view the Pomeranians.

-Pomeranian Breeders that are there for the long term benefit of the breed will register a domain name and take a lot of time to carefully construct an informative and well designed website.
-In short their enthusiam for the Pomeranian breed will be reflected in their Pomeranian website.
+- Pomeranian Breeders that are there for the long term benefit of the breed will register a domain name and take a lot of time to carefully construct an informative and well designed website.
+In short their enthusiasm for the Pomeranian breed will be reflected in their Pomeranian website.

 Purchase your new family member from a Pomeranian breeder who is interested in protecting and promoting the Pomeranian Breed.